 Not only did she have that awesome advice, but she also shared some of her favorite itineraries for a honeymoon that will offer the best beach bum views and the most memorable sightseeing.

 "In Bangkok, Thailand, a private guide can take you around by tuk-tuk, longtail boat, and Skytrain to see the city sights and sample the street food.
 Then head to Chiang Mai to visit an elephant sanctuary and take a cooking class, and end the trip at the gorgeous beach resort Six Sensense Yao Noi."

 "In Bali, Indonesia, you can spend time in the spiritual center of the island, Ubud, and hike Mount Batur at sunrise or bike through rice fields.
 Then spend the last days at the Nihiwatu Sumba Island resort, taking surf lessons—or indulging in spa treatments."

-"In Vietnam you have Hanoi, which is filled with French colonial influences, and the beauty of Halong Bay, where you can do a tow-night stay on a private junk (a traditional boat).
+"In Vietnam, you have Hanoi, which is filled with French colonial influences, and the beauty of Halong Bay, where you can do a two-night stay on a private junk (a traditional boat).
 Then fly to Hội An for the markets, and continue to the secluded and stunning Amanoi resort."